ttscoff/JekyllPlugins/Availability/README.md

     beta: /path/to/beta/appcast.xml
 ```

+You can optionally hardcode build numbers instead of file paths.
+Build numbers can be integers or any string containing only numbers and periods (so date-based build numbers like '2021.08.25.23562' will also work).

+If you don't have a separate beta build, you can either set the beta path to a very large number to have everything higher than the release build marked as beta, or set beta to the same path as the release build and have everything higher than release marked as upcoming/unreleased.

 ### Template Customization

 Templates are defined in ERB format. `<%= content =>` gets block tag contents, `<%= min_version =>` gets the build number.
 If you want to use the default template(s) for any type, leave the key(s) out entirely.